NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Spring-Heeled Jack) Resonant Terror.md

 Spring-Heeled Jack glares at a creature he can see within 30 feet.
-The target must immediately attempt a Will save (DC equal to the DC of Jack's Breath Weapon) or become [[Conditions/Frightened|Frightened 1]] ([[Conditions/Frightened|Frightened 2]] on a critical failure), and it can't reduce its frightened condition below 1 for 24 hours or until this curse is removed.
+The target must immediately attempt a Will save (DC equal to the DC of Jack's Breath Weapon) or become [[Frightened|Frightened 1]] ([[Frightened|Frightened 2]] on a critical failure), and it can't reduce its frightened condition below 1 for 24 hours or until this curse is removed.
 After attempting its save, the creature is temporarily immune to this ability for 24 hours.

 *Source: Pathfinder Lost Omens Monsters of Myth*
 *OGL*